ts-nathan-schroeder/TSE-Demo-Builder/README.md

 Install Node JS [https://nodejs.org/en/download/].
 This app uses version 16.

 `git clone https://github.com/hannsta/TSE-Demo-Builder.git`
 Clones the repository.
+Alternatively, download and extract the zip file.

+`cd TSE-Demo-Builder`
+Navigate the terminal to the application's primary folder

 `npm install`
 Installs Node Modules.
 This will only need to be done once on installation.
+If you happen to rebase while pulling the latest version you will also need to run this again.

 `npm start`
 Runs the app in the development mode.
 Open [http://localhost:3000](http://localhost:3000) to view it in your browser.

+#### Updating to the latest version

+`git pull`
+To pull the latest version.
+If

 ### Step 2: Click the Gear Icon